NaniGraval/test_one/README.md

 3. Navigate to the directory where the `hello_world.py` file is located.

 ## Output

-When you run the script, it will print:
+When you run the script, it will print.